Thorne, Ontario

 The first grocery store was operated by Mr. and Mrs Leo Cyr.
 In 1952, Mr. Paul Pharand established an additional grocery store.
 Thorne also had an Odd Fellows Hall which hosted dances.
 The village was settled by both francophones and anglophones, the majority of whom worked at the lumber mills located across the river in Témiskaming.
 In 1951, Thorne counted 267 residents.
 In 1956 Thorne counted 401 residents, 416 in 1961 and maintained this figure for three decades as it still counted 425 residents in 1980.
 However, by 1990 Thorne's population had dropped to 230 residents.
 The decline in population is mostly attributed to the large retired population and smaller family units.
 Though in recent years younger families have been relocating to community.
 In 2006, Thorne counted 254 residents, and 196 in 2011.
 In 2016, the census counted 204 residents in the village.

 Due to the construction of the Otto Holden Generating Station in 1950, the water levels along the Ottawa river changed the riverfront of the village and large white pine trees were cut down.

 At various times Thorne did contain a few services such as a post office, service station, 2 general stores, propane dealer, a ski resort, skating rink as well as an English Public school and a French Separate school.
-In the mid 1980s a sea food restaurant operated and Catholic masses were conducted in the French language for a number of years the Separate School's gymnasium through the Parish of Sainte-Thérese, domiciled in Témiscaming, Quebec.
+In the mid 1980s a sea food restaurant operated and Catholic masses were conducted in the French language for a number of years the school's gymnasium through the Parish of Sainte-Thérese, domiciled in Témiscaming, Quebec.
 In the 1990s a veterinary office operated for a decade.

 Today only the French Language Separate School, a nursing station, a restaurant, and the post office remains to service the community.
 Other services are obtained in Témiscaming, Quebec or in North Bay, Ontario.